kilitary/named/SKYNET/research/forcing/environment/Simulation and Testing Facility S dm May.md

 	             1. illegal narcotraff 'student' (+clown)
 	             2. full gov clown (do all the titles on ria news page, take fss signs) (+us/eu clown)
 	         7. w**hat** c~~a~~**ses** can us e trigger in g *a* to wake the**ir** start d**e**sync cod**e**?
 	             1. apply bottle in moscow on putin'a head
-	             2. throw banana under putin's legs in moscow (+clowns)
+	             2. throw banana under putin's legs in moscow (=clown)